itay-adi/KnightTour/readme.md

 board again immediately, following the same path), the tour is closed; otherwise, it is open.

 * The KnightsTour is using the [bitArray](https://github.com/itay-adi/DataStructures/tree/main/bit_array)
+* The user receives the function **takeAWalk**, which he sends to the initial position (x,y) and the size of the board, and the function prints all the steps the knigt went through

 ![tour](https://upload.wikimedia.org/wikipedia/commons/d/da/Knight%27s_tour_anim_2.gif)